 Name: Alexander Young

 Title: Non-Executive Director

 Qualification:

 Experience and expertise: Alexander is an accomplished business leader and non-executive director with over a decade of experience leading major business transformation programs across diverse sectors, most recently as Chief Information Technology Officer in the Not-for-Profit Aged Care and Retirement Living sector, recognised for his expertise in governance, compliance, risk management, and technological innovation.
 His achievements include recognition on the distinguished CIO50 list for 2023 and 2022, establishing his position as a Top 50 CIO in Australia.

 Special responsibilities: Member of the Finance Sub-Committee

 Name: Celia Jordaan

 Title: Non-Executive Director

-Qualification:
+Qualification: BComm LLB (South Africa)

-Experience and expertise: Celia Jordaan has over three decades of international, corporate, and business expertise spanning commercial experience, procurement, tendering, contract management, supply chain, law, and risk management.
-Her professional focus involves engaging in commercial and strategic development, procurement, and tendering services.
-The journey of managing psychosocial disability presents significant challenges for both the individual affected and their carer.
-Overcoming the enduring stigma associated with mental health adds further complexity to this task.
-Celia Jordaan understands these challenges well as a carer for a young LGBTQIA+ adult on their recovery journey.
-Leveraging her extensive experience within the not-for-profit sector and drawing from her own personal encounters, Celia aims to contribute meaningfully to areas such as strategy development, risk management, and providing support to the Board where necessary.
+Experience and expertise: Celia Jordaan joined the HelpingMinds' Board in November 2023.
+She brings over 30 years of local and international experience in corporate, commercial, and not-for-profit environments, with deep expertise in procurement, contract management, supply chain, law and risk management.
+Her professional focus includes supporting strategic development and governance in complex service delivery settings.

+Celia brings a strong personal commitment to mental health advocacy and inclusive practice.
+Her lived experience aims to support her contributions to the Board's work, particularly in areas of risk, strategy, and informed decision-making.

 Special responsibilities: Member of the Governance Sub-Committee

 Name: Jessica Todd

 Title: Non-Executive Director

 Qualification: GAICD, MBA, Bachelor of Commerce

 Experience and expertise: Jessica joined the HelpingMinds Board of Directors in November 2023.
 Over a career spanning 15 years in recruitment and corporate social responsibility, Jessica has developed a passion for social impact and environmental, social and corporate governance (ESG).
 Jessica currently works at Western Power as Team Leader for Social Performance on the energy transition project.
 Prior to this, Jessica spent ten years in the Technology sector specialising in Diversity, Equity and Inclusion, is an active mentor and is passionate about seeing more women join and thrive in the tech sector.
 Jessica is currently serving on the Central Committee for Women in Technology WA as the Secretary and Strategy & Risk Lead, has a Bachelor of Commerce from Murdoch University, a Master of Business Administration from Curtin University, and is a graduate of the Australian Institute of Company Directors.

 Special responsibilities: Nil